Code-Institute-Submissions/gioZAK-ChessLimerick-P1/README.md

 ### Media
 - The images used on the home, gallery and background image for the sign up page were taken from [Unsplash] (https://unsplash.com)
 ### Acknowledgements

-- My mentor Narender Singh who motivated me and guided me to do a better project.
+- My mentor Narender Singh who motivated and guided me to do a better project.
 - Code Institute's staff: Hellen Mill, Aoife Ni Dhonnchadha and Kasia Bogucka.